 This tour is designed for photographers and allows the use of tripods and continuous shooting mode which are not allowed on the regular Guided Crane Tours.
 Participants must be able to carry their own gear over half a mile to and from the experience in the dark.
 Flash is not allowed.

-Reservations can be made on-line or by calling 308-468-5282 between 9 a.m. and 5 p.m.
-Central Time, Monday-Friday Please review the information below prior to making a reservation.
+Reservations can be made starting January 2, 2020 either on-line or by calling 308-468-5282 between 9 a.m. and 5 p.m.
+CST, Monday-Friday.
+Please review the information below prior to making a reservation.

 Tour Start Times: